wangii/AudioStreamer/README.md

 * Once an error has been encountered, it is impossible for any more playback to occur using this instance of an AudioStreamer
-* All notifications of state and error are sent through the default NSNotificationCenter, and this is how the stream should be managed
+* All notifications of state and error are sent through the default NSNotificationCenter, and this is how the stream should be managed/watched

 It is NOT the job of the AudioStreamer to:

 * Resolve errors on the audio or network streams
+* Display errors in any form or fashion
 * Play multiple songs
 * Automatically perform actions in response to playback events